 Stephen surgically donated bone marrow through The American Red Cross

 to a family member with Leukemia.
-In 2005 Stephen and his wife Susan received
+In 2005, Stephen and his wife Susan

-Catholic Charities President's Medallion for charitable work in the Central
+received Catholic Charities President's Medallion for charitable work

-New York community.
-Stephen and his family participated in the annual
+in the Central New York community.
+Stephen and his family participated

-Fresh Air Fund program by providing in-home summer vacations for inner-city
+in the annual Fresh Air Fund program by providing in-home summer vacations

-youths.
-Stephen also enjoys coaching and supporting various youth sports
+for inner-city youths.
+He also enjoys coaching and supporting various

-programs such as baseball, basketball, soccer, women's lacrosse and Pop
+youth sports programs such as baseball, basketball, soccer, women's lacrosse

-and historical works, and, he is also a sports and movie trivia fan.
+and historical works, as well as a sports and movie trivia fan.

 Click on this link to view a video: